VeryLongUnagi/PolyLanguages_JPN/README.md

-# Welcome to the Tumblr Languages Japanese Room!
+# Welcome to the Polyglossia Japanese Chat!

 **Here you are encouraged to learn and speak/type Japanese to your heart's content and help others do the same as well.
 Please enjoy your stay!**